Venona project: Donald Maclean and Guy Burgess

+Guy Burgess

+Guy Burgess served as a British diplomat during the developing bomb project in the United States.
+He became a Soviet informant after beginning his studies at the University of Cambridge, where he and his classmates (Kim Philby, Anthony Blunt, and Donald Maclean) began developing ideals against a capitalist society.
+Burgess began developing connections throughout college as well as his future careers.
+He would continue to pass on information as a BBC Radio correspondent, an MI6 intelligence officer, and as a member of the British Foreign Office.
+When the Korean War began, Burgess and Philby passed on information regarding movements in Korea to Moscow.
+Philby had been working closely with British and American intelligence, and was able to be in proximity to any intelligence findings.
+When the VENONA Project uncovered Julius Rosenberg (LIBERAL) and his wife Ethel, the project posted that they knew of a British spy with the codename HOMER, which Philby knew to be Maclean.
+Philby (codename STANLEY) reached out to Burgess to remove Maclean to the Soviet Union.
+Burgess at this point, was overseas in Washington DC serving in the British Foreign Office, and couldn't do much.
+In 1950, he was sent back to Britain due to "bad behavior", where he was able to warn Maclean.
+Burgess knew he was under suspicion by MI5, British counterintelligence, and Scotland Yard's Special Branch.
+Both Philby and Burgess knew that out of all of the possible people to crack under pressure, Maclean was the easy choice.
+When Burgess finally convinced Maclean to leave, they fled to Moscow, followed by Philby shortly after.

 Soviet espionage in Australia

 In addition to British and American operatives, Australians collected Venona intercepts at a remote base in the Australian Outback.
 The Soviets remained unaware of this base as late as 1950.

 The founding of the Australian Security Intelligence Organisation (ASIO) by Labor Prime Minister Ben Chifley in 1949 was considered highly controversial within Chifley's own party.
 Until then, the left-leaning Australian Labor Party had been hostile to domestic intelligence agencies on civil-liberties grounds and a Labor government founding one seemed a surprising about-face.
 But the presentation of Venona material to Chifley, revealing evidence of Soviet agents operating in Australia, brought this about.
 As well as Australian diplomat suspects abroad, Venona had revealed Walter Seddon Clayton (cryptonym "KLOD"), a leading official within the Communist Party of Australia (CPA), as the chief organizer of Soviet intelligence gathering in Australia.
 Investigation revealed that Clayton formed an underground network within the CPA so that the party could continue to operate if it were banned.
 In 1950, George Ronald Richards was appointed ASIO's deputy-director of operations for Venona, based in Sydney, charged with investigating intelligence that uncovered the eleven Australians identified in the cables that had been decoded.
 He continued Venona-related work in London with MI5 from November 1952 and went on to lead Operation Cabin 12, the high-profile 1953–1954 defection to Australia of Soviet spy Vladimir Petrov.